ChristopherC027/Wolfpack-Howl-App/readme.md

 - Integrated AWS (S3) to store media files.

 <b>iOS App features</b>
-- Search Bar functionality to search through posts, career opportunities, and events.
+- 🔍 Search Bar functionality to search through posts, career opportunities, and events.
+- 📑 Bookmark functionality to save and come back to important posts, career opportunities, and events.
+- 🌐 WebView integration to navigate to websites associated with posts, career opportunities, and events.
+- ✉️ MailView integration reach the Alumni Outreach Coordinator directly via email.
 - GET and POST HTTP requests to and from the dbcrapi.
 - UI created with Apple's newest declarative framework, SwiftUI.